alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 ## Days 10-13: Takayama

 For the third leg of our trip, we headed towards the mountainous area of central Japan, around the town of **Takayama** for a different kind of experience.
-This is the land of: traditional villages, hot springs and snowy capped mountains.
+This is the land of traditional villages, hot springs and snowy capped mountains.

 We took a direct bus from Kyoto to Takayama, as the train was significantly more expensive and required a change in Nagoya.
 Buses can be taken from the Kyoto train station, there's plenty of information online about different routes and options.